-Maryland Rep. Andy Harris sets off metal detector while carrying gun near House chamber
+Rep. Andy Harris of Maryland sets off metal detector while carrying gun near House chamber

 “One security official present saw a firearm on the person of Rep. Harris and relayed that to his superiors,” the staffer said in a text message.
 “To be clear, Harris did not enter the Floor.”

-Eva Malecki, a spokeswoman for the U.S. Capitol Police, said the agency is “investigating the matter,” but declined to elaborate, saying she could not discuss an ongoing investigation.
+Eva Malecki, a spokeswoman for the Capitol Police, said the agency is “investigating the matter” but declined to elaborate, saying she could not discuss an ongoing investigation.

-A spokesman for Harris did not answer questions about the incident, instead referring The Washington Post to a statement Harris’s chief of staff, Bryan Shuy, sent Fox Baltimore Thursday night:
+A spokesman for Harris did not answer questions about the incident and instead referred The Washington Post to a statement Harris’s chief of staff, Bryan Shuy, sent Fox Baltimore on Thursday night:

 “Because his and his family’s lives have been threatened by someone who has been released awaiting trial, for security reasons, the Congressman never confirms whether he nor anyone else he’s with are carrying a firearm for self-defense,” Shuy wrote.
 “As a matter of public record, he has a Maryland Handgun Permit.
 And the congressman always complies with the House metal detectors and wanding.
 The Congressman has never carried a firearm on the House floor.”

 Members of the public are not allowed to carry guns on Capitol grounds.
-But members of Congress may keep firearms in their offices, or transport them on the Capitol grounds if they are unloaded and securely wrapped.
+But members of Congress may keep firearms in their offices or transport them on the Capitol grounds if they are unloaded and securely wrapped.
 Lawmakers are not allowed to bring guns into either the House or Senate chambers.

-It’s unclear why Harris had the gun on him Thursday, just over two weeks after a violent mob stormed past Capitol Police officers and into the building, injuring dozens and leading to the death of a police officer and four civilians.
+It is unclear why Harris had the gun with him Thursday, just more than two weeks after a violent mob stormed past law enforcement and into the building, injuring dozens and leading to the death of a police officer and four rioters.

 A HuffPost congressional reporter who witnessed part of the incident, Matt Fuller, reported that Harris lingered near the elevators after security turned him away.
 He then tried to ask another lawmaker, Rep. John Katko (R-N.Y.) to take the gun for him.